Getting Popup Timing Right for Maximum Opt-in Rates

 Why is popup timing crucial?

 Popups are tricky because they have the potential to be incredibly effective, but they can also backfire if you don’t use them the right way.
-We all know this, because we’ve all been annoyed by lots of bad popups in our lives!

 How to find the best time to display popups?